RedisJSON/RedisJSON/docs/commands.md

 #### Description

 Returns the values at `path` from multiple `key`s.
-Non-existing keys and non-existing paths are reported as null.
+Nonexistent keys and nonexistent paths are reported as null.

 #### Return value